 The Microsoft Azure storage emulator provides a local environment that emulates the Azure Blob, Queue, and Table services for development purposes.
 Using the storage emulator, you can test your application against the storage services locally, without creating an Azure subscription or incurring any costs.
 When you're satisfied with how your application is working in the emulator, you can switch to using an Azure storage account in the cloud.

 The storage emulator is available as part of the Microsoft Azure SDK.
-You can also install the storage emulator using the standalone installer.
-To install the storage emulator, you must have administrative privileges on the computer.
+You can also install the storage emulator by using the standalone installer (direct download).
+To install the storage emulator, you must have administrative privileges on your computer.

 The storage emulator currently runs only on Windows.

-The storage emulator depends on OData libraries version 5.6.
-Replacing the OData DLLs used by the storage emulator with higher versions is not supported and causes unexpected behavior.
+The storage emulator depends on specific versions of the OData libraries.
+Replacing the OData DLLs used by the storage emulator with other versions is unsupported, and may cause unexpected behavior.
 However, any version of OData supported by the storage service may be used to send requests to the emulator.

 How the storage emulator works